apache/whimsy/README.md

 I encourage you to install Poltergeist and io.js.

-Before running the tests, run `rake clobber` to undo any changes you make have made by running the application.
+Before running the tests, run `rake clobber` to undo any changes you make have made to the test data by running the application.

 Now onto the tests: